fabianmartins/alienattack.workshop/README.md

 * Save the file!

-### FIX ACTIVITY 2 - Systems Manager - Create the parameter that is missing
+### fixACTIVITY 2 - Systems Manager - Create the missing parameter

 One of the System Administrators took a look at the environment, and said that a parameter missing on the back-end.
 He said that we need to fix Systems ManagerGo to the Systems Manager console, and create the parameter as specified below.